tib0/local-llama/README.md

 - **Auto**: This dropdown is used to select where computations are performed.
 On Macos, in newer M type processor you can only select `auto` or `metal` option.
 On Windows, you can choose `auto`, `none` or `vulkan` option.
-- **History...**: This button open up a browse window where you can select the history file to load.
-History file are JSON representation of you conversation.
+- **History...**: This button will open a file browser window, allowing you to choose the history file to load.
+History files are JSON representations of your conversations.
-- **Clear**: It clear the history reset the current session.
+- **Clear**: This button clear the history and reset the current session.
 - **Save**: This button is used to save the current session into a file.
 The file is a JSON representation of the conversation.
 File extension is `.lllh`
 - **Slider**: This slider is used to control the temperature of the next user prompt.